 Mission San Antonio de Padua was the third of the Spanish missions founded in California.
-It was founded by Father Serra in 1771, and it is the least visited of the California Missions because it is the hardest to get to at about 26 miles off Highway 101.
-If you are a fan of California’s history, then this is a great mission to visit, though.
-Since it is so far away from a major city, it is one of the most historically intact missions, complete with an old tannery and water mill.
+Father Serra founded it in 1771, and it is the least visited of the California Missions because it is the hardest to get to at about 26 miles off Highway 101.
+If you are a fan of California’s history, then this is a great mission to visit and well worth the effort.
+Since it is so far away from a major city, it is one of the most historically intact missions, complete with an old tannery and watermill.
 Here is all the information so you can check it out yourself and read about my time at the other missions here.

 - Cost: $4

 - In a military compound but accessible to the public (May be required to show ID)

 - Location: 1 Mission Creek Rd, Jolon, CA 93928